Socially Responsible Investing - How to Get Started

 1. Novo Nordisk (NVO)

 Novo Nordisk is a Danish pharmaceutical company.
 While many may not put pharmaceutical companies anywhere near ESG practices, the business is not only dedicated to making life-saving insulin available and affordable for users around the world but it also has a strong environmental mission.
-The company aims to transition to a zero environmental impact business model and have already invested in a solar-powered farm in North Carolina, USA, that will power the company's entire operation in the United States by 2020.
+The company aims to transition to a zero environmental impact business model and have already invested in a solar-powered farm in North Carolina, USA.

 Source: Admiral Markets MetaTrader 5, NVO, Monthly - Data range: 1 Jul 1990 to 3 Nov 2020, performed on 3 Nov 2020 at 9:09 am GMT.
 Please note: Past performance is not a reliable indicator of future results.